MA in English in the Field of Creative Writing

 Program Requirements

 The MA program in English in the Field of Creative Writing usually requires 18-24 months to complete.
-Applicants must have an overall average of B+ or better and evidence of first-class work in English for admission to the program.
 The program requires the completion of:

 • 2.0 approved FCEs in English (the equivalent of four half courses)